cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 ## Application Interface

-Interfaces let end-users interract with full-node clients.
+Interfaces let end-users interact with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

 The main interface is the [Command-Line Interface](./interfaces.md#cli).
 The CLI of an SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
 The CLI of an application generally has the `-cli` suffix (e.g. `appcli`), and defined in a file called `cmd/appcli/main.go`.
 The file contains: